 Saving for that big international holiday can be a hard slog and visas to your dream destination can cause a lot of tears and hair pulling.
 To help you save time and money, we’ve compiled a list of some visa-free destinations South Africans can visit, so that you can start snapping and posting all those envy-inducing holiday selfies.
 Do you have your suitcase ready?

 Home to the Chobe River and the breathtaking Okavango Delta, Botswana is a must for any traveller and for South Africans it’s a hop, skip and a jump away.
 The Okavango Delta is Botswana’s pride and joy (well, one of many), and was even earmarked as a World Heritage site in 2014.
 Both the Delta and Chobe River are teeming with wildlife, so we recommend that all bush lovers book a trip today.

 Namibia’s barren desert landscape will leave you in awe.
 Climb the towering dunes just outside Swakopmund or spot some seals and dolphins from the comfort of your catamaran as you cruise the Walvis Bay Harbour.
 Budding photographers will find an array of eye catching subject matter to snap including the dead-tree valley of Sossusvlei, Fish River Canyon and the elephants of Etosha National Park.

-Other African countries you can visit visa free: Gabon, Kenya, Lesotho, Malawi, Mozambique, Swaziland, Tanzania, Tunisia, Zambia and Zimbabwe.
+Other African countries you can visit visa free: Angola, Kenya, Lesotho, Malawi, Mauritius, Mozambique, Senegal, Swaziland, Tanzania, Tunisia, Zambia and Zimbabwe.

 Read more: How to pack your suitcase efficiently